lix-project/lix-website/content/team.md

   software. **Should a governance decision involving these or any other financial ties arise, Jade will recuse herself from the relevant decision-making.**

-- **Kate Temkin** is the CEO and one-third owner of **Tactile Metrology LLC (TMLLC)**, a company that currently sponsors Lix development.
-TMLLC declares that it has no financial stake in the future of Lix or Nix, no ties to the military-industrial-complex, and a strong commitment to avoiding such ties.
-TMLLC is owned by individuals, and not VC investors. **Should any decision arise in which TMLLC's interests are relevant, Kate will recuse herself from the relevant decision-making**.

 - **Lily** declare that they have **no conflicts of interest** regarding the governance of Lix.